 She chairs the Center for Popular Democracy which builds the strength and capacity of democratic organizations.
-She also serves on the boards of the Center for American Progress, Institute for Contemplative Practice, and New Tower Trust.
 Ms. Townsend is also a member of the Council of Foreign Relations and the Inter-American Dialogue.
-For the last eight years she has been Vice- Chair of the Future of Science conference held in Venice Italy and for the last four years Vice- Chair of Science for Peace held in Milan.
+For the last eight years she has been Vice-Chair of the Future of Science conference held in Venice Italy and for the last four years Vice-Chair of Science for Peace held in Milan.